shyamalraju/symphony/README.md

 });
 ```

-### Optional: Configure Symphony
+### Optional Configuration

-You can configure Symphony by updating your `playwright.config.ts`:
+You can configure Symphony in your `playwright.config.ts`:

 ```typescript
 import { defineConfig } from '@playwright/test';